jistok/greenplum-cdc/README.md

 ## Deploying Maxwell's Daemon in Cloud Foundry
 1. Create an instance of the MySQL service (NOTE: this won't work yet since it requires the escalated privileges to perform the required `GRANT` operations).
 1. [Accessing service instance via SSH](https://docs.pivotal.io/pivotalcf/2-3/devguide/deploy-apps/ssh-services.html)
-1. Create an instance of a Kafka service (TBD on which tile will provide this; Stark & Wayne's tile is outdated).
+1. Create an instance of a RabbitMQ service.
 1. Copy `./manifest.yml` and `./run_maxwell.py` into the root of the Maxwell's Daemon project you downloaded.
 1. From within that directory: `cf push --no-start`
-1. Bind those two service intances to the app; e.g. `cf bs maxwell mysql && cf bs maxwell kafka`
+1. Bind those two service intances to the app; e.g. `cf bs maxwell mysql && cf bs maxwell rabbit`
 1. Start Maxwell's Daemon: `cf start maxwell`

 ## TODO
-0. Switch from Kafka to RabbitMQ
 1. Add some scripts to handle periodic Greenplum maintenance
    * [Vacuum tables and catalog](https://gpdb.docs.pivotal.io/43170/admin_guide/managing/maintain.html)
 2. Add another consumer group to "fan out" fan out to Elastic Search